KazamaOnGithub/DoxTools-/README.md

 # Wath this is ?

-This software allows you to find any information on this one, for this it will be necessary just to give us a basic information like its: pseudo, its e-mail, its telephone number etc...
+This software allows you to find any information on this one, for this it will be necessary just to give us a basic information like its: pseudo, its e-mail, its telephone number etc... | NOT TO BE USED MALICIOUSLY |

 ## How to uses